sxluong/cse15l-lab-reports/lab2report.md

 The "added" message indicates that I have added a string.
 The string being added is "Hello" as shown in the url after the "=" sign.
 The url goes through my handlerequest function.
 It gets parsed by multiple if statements.
 In this case of adding the message, since the link "http://localhost:2024/add-message?s=Hello" contains the key word "add-message", the method parses the query inserting it into an array. `String[] parameters = url.getQuery().split("=");` is the statement that does so.
 The first element in the array contains the s and the second contains the string itself (positioned at 1 in the array).
-Using this knowledge, I can add the string into the global array
+Using this knowledge, I can add the string into the global array.
+Then I will add one to the global variable 'count' which keeps the position of each incoming string that is being added.
 I created outside the scope of the function to store all the strings that I have added.
 Nevertheless, as I go back to the page shows "Hello" imprinted when I go back to the original URL without a query.
 ![image](https://user-images.githubusercontent.com/122576207/215295275-265fa590-9fdd-4205-ab2e-9a157f5cc264.png)

 The reason it prints out is because, in my method, if the path is simply "/", this indicates to my function to go through all the added strings and return(or print) them.
+I also ensure to keep the order and skip a line with `\n`.

 I will add another string once more.
 ![image](https://user-images.githubusercontent.com/122576207/215295347-fd8c45d2-8b46-4db1-b418-d05ca941f719.png)